 Ask God to grow your heart for the lost so you're moved to action from godly compassion.
 Pray for God to increase your faith, to help you do the good you know He's called you to do, especially if you don't feel like doing it.
 Invite the Lord to help you move forward in obedience, even when your deepest motives feel a little bit selfish.

-Pray also for me, that whenever I speak, words may be given me so that I will fearlessly make known the mystery of the gospel, for which I am an ambassador in chains.
+am an ambassador in chains.
 Pray that I may declare it fearlessly, as I should.

 EPHESIANS 6:19-20